kaushik88/kaushik88.github.io/_posts/2016-08-13-tripwires.md

 **Does it make you risk-averse?** - I'd like to argue the opposite.
 Setting a tripwire carves out a safe space when you make decisions and gives you a peace of mind until you trip.
 It helps you make bold decisions in the long run.
 Instead of going *all-in* in a Poker game, tripwire gives you time to look at your cards, make intelligent risks and play longer!

 Couldn't we all use a few tripwires in our lives?
-We could have a “trigger weight” that signaled the need to exercise more or we could have a trigger date on the calendar that reminded us to ask whether we’re investing enough in our relationships.
+We could have a *trigger weight* that signaled the need to exercise more or we could have a *trigger date* on the calendar that reminded us to ask whether we’re investing enough in our relationships.

 P.S.
 If you've watched the movie [The Inception](http://www.imdb.com/title/tt1375666), then the concept of a **kick** is similar to a tripwire - snaps you awake and brings you back to reality :).